mlflow/mlflow-export-import/README_collection.md

 ### Import all MLflow objects

-`import-all` is a console script that invokes [import-models](#Import-registered-models) to import all exported MLflow objects.
+`import-all` imports all exported MLflow objects.
-The exported output directory is the same structure for both `export-all` and `export-models`.
+Since the exported output directory is the same structure for both `export-all` and `export-models`, this script calls [import-models](#Import-registered-models).

 #### Examples
 ```